saraho1123/overlook-hotel-project/README.md

 ## Wins

-* Coming into this project off of an incredibly difficult winning was a challenge.
+* Coming into this project off of an incredibly difficult inning was a challenge.
 But I am counting as a win because I was able to meet the MVP for this project, something that I doubted several times that I would be able to do!
 * I successfully used fetch APIs!
 * I successsfully used class inheritance!